GordeyTsy/codex-with-ssh/README.md

    scripts/deploy-ssh-bastion.sh
    ```

-   The script restarts the deployment, waits for the rollout, then prints four key lines:
+   The script restarts the deployment, waits for the rollout, then prints the tunnel endpoint, credentials, and the Codex workspace key in both PEM and one-line (`SSH_KEY_BASE64`) formats:

    ```
    SSH_GW_NODE=<keen-dns-domain>:443